UMBCCyberDawgs/umbccyberdawgs.github.io/dawgctf.md

 ---
 layout: subpage
-title: DawgCTF 2018
+title: DawgCTF 2019
 description: DawgCTF will be a Jeopardy style CTF open to all undergraduate college students.
-It will be held in the UMBC University Center Ballroom on Sunday, March 11 from 10am-5pm.
+It will be held in the UMBC University Center Ballroom on Saturday, March 2nd from 10am-6pm.
 ---

-# DawgCTF 2018
+# DawgCTF 2019

-The [UMBC Cyber Dawgs](http://umbccd.umbc.edu/) are hosting our second annual CTF on Sunday, March 11 from 11am-7pm.
+The [UMBC Cyber Dawgs](http://umbccd.umbc.edu/) are hosting our second annual CTF on Saturday, March 2 from 10am-6pm.

-Registration is required, please fill out the [registration form](https://goo.gl/forms/g2oxUMeyKYlf2QVD3).
+Registration is required, please fill out the [registration form](https://goo.gl/forms/svhN8pkdEyfy4gme2).
 Each team member must register individually, you can form teams when you get here.

 DawgCTF will be a Jeopardy style CTF open to all undergraduate college students (we might allow some grad students, talk to us).
-It will be held in the UMBC University Center Ballroom.
-Lunch and dinner will be provided.
+It will be held in the UMBC University Center Ballroom. breakfast and lunch will be provided.

 This will be a team competition.
 Team size is 4, but you can play by yourself if you want.